Post Gardening Care

 To really feel like you are pampering yourself, boil some water, pour it in a glass or ceramic bowl, toss in some fresh or dried rosemary leaves, lean over the bowl and cover your head and the bowl with a towel.
 Rosemary steamers are great for a quick pick me up and, again, if you have complexion issues, it will help with regular use.

 Okay, I have gotten off the subject of gardening.
-But, when you’ve been outside working all day on Saturday and feel a little rough, you’ll thank me.
+But, when you’ve been outside working all day on Saturday and feel a little rough, you’ll love these natural skin care ideas.

 Until next time……Cheryl